 Archetype examples are found in the world around us every day: in our speech, our beliefs, media, sports, video games, psychology, art, and even our dreams.
 Archetypes are universal; that is, they occur across all cultures, religions, and parts of history.

-The Odyssey by Homer is an epic poem that has survived thousands of years!
-It is the story of Odysseus, the crafty king of Ithaca, whose Trojan Horse idea helped win the war with Troy.
+The Odyssey by Homer is the story of Odysseus, the crafty king of Ithaca, whose Trojan Horse idea helped win the war with Troy.
 Following his victory in Troy, he encounters many trials that delay him from reaching his home, Ithaca, and his queen, Penelope.
 Odysseus' Hero's Journey is a long and arduous adventure filled with peril, temptation, and wits.

 Study Odysseus Heroic Journey - Homer Odyssey | Narrative Structure Example from Literature